kwokyto/resume/sailing_awards/sailing_awards.md

 [< Back to Home](../README.md)

-I’ve had the honor of being a part of the Optimist National Team from 2010 to 2014 where I represented Singapore in various international competitions.
+I’ve had the honour of being a part of the Optimist National Team from 2010 to 2014 where I represented Singapore in various international competitions.
 I was awarded the [Sportsboy/ Sportsgirl Meritorious Award](https://www.singaporeolympics.com/singapore-sports-awards/) by the Singapore National Olympic Council for the following events.

 ![sailing_photo](sailing.png)